Medically reviewed by Kristin Hall, FNP

 If you’ve noticed your hairline starting to recede or your hair beginning to thin, one of the most important steps you can take in stopping any further hair loss is getting in touch with a hair loss doctor.

-The point is, with hair loss, the earlier you take action and seek treatment, the more of your hair you’ll be able to keep.
+The point is, with hair loss, the earlier you take action and seek out professional treatment, the more of your hair you’ll generally be able to keep.